DanialArab/Pandas/README.md

 If you use this syntax for all of your assignments, you won’t ever see that dreaded SettingWithCopyWarning message.
 You’ll be able to use the **same syntax for retrieval and assignment**.
 And you can even be sure that things are running pretty efficiently.

+<a name="28"></a>
+#### memory_usage()

+We’ll talk more about this in future chapters, but the memory_usage method allows you to see how much memory is being used by each column in a data frame.
+It returns a series of integers, in which the index lists the columns and the values represent the memory used by each column.

+      df.memory_usage()

+to get the dataframe's details:

+      df.info(memory_usage = 'deep')

+<a name="29"></a>
+### Three ways to optimize your Pandas data frame's memory usage

++ choose your columns wisely using "usecols", df.columns gives me the name of columns
++ choose dtypes appropriately
++ remove rows that you don't need through cleaning

 <a name="3"></a>
 ## 3. Importing and exporting data